impressto/arcana/docs/memory/arcana-project-memory.md

 **Situation:** Multiple UI elements providing access to the same functionality can confuse users and create decision paralysis
 **Lesson:** When one action encompasses another, remove the redundant option and enhance the comprehensive one with clear messaging
 **Application:** Removed separate "View Documentation" card since README.md is included in "Download Template Pack", updated messaging to clarify comprehensive nature
 **Impact:** Medium - Cleaner interface, reduced user confusion, more focused user journey

+### Emoji Dependencies Create Cross-Platform Compatibility Issues
+**Date:** October 3, 2025
+**Category:** Data Parsing and Import Systems
+**Situation:** Students' documents failed to import because section headers had different emojis than expected by the parser, caused by copy-paste differences, system variations, or editing environment changes
+**Lesson:** Critical application logic should never depend on visual elements like emojis, which can vary across platforms, input methods, and user environments
+**Application:** Redesigned parsers to ignore emojis entirely and match sections based on text content using keyword detection, making the system robust against emoji variations
+**Impact:** High - Eliminates entire class of import failures, improves accessibility for international users, makes template system more reliable across different platforms and editing tools

 ## 👥 Onboarding Notes